Russia–United Kingdom relations: 2000s

 Earlier in 2009, then solicitor-general, Vera Baird, personally decided that the property of the Russian Orthodox Church in the United Kingdom, which had been the subject of a legal dispute following the decision of the administering Bishop and half its clergy and lay adherents to move to the jurisdiction of the Ecumenical Patriarchate, would have to remain with the Moscow Patriarchate.
 She was forced to reassure concerned Members of Parliament that her decision had been made only on legal grounds, and that diplomatic and foreign policy questions had played no part.
 Baird's determination of the case was however endorsed by the attorney-general Baroness Patricia Scotland.
 It attracted much criticism.
 However, questions continue to be raised that Baird's decision was designed not to offend the Putin government in Russia.

 In November 2009, David Miliband visited Russia and described the state of relations between the two countries as "respectful disagreement".

 Meanwhile, both the UK and Russia declassified a large amount of contemporary material from the highest levels of the political power.
-In 2004, Alexander Fursenko of the Russian Academy of Sciences (RAS) and Arne Westad of the London School of Economics started a project to disclose British–Soviet relations during the Cold War.
+In 2004, Alexander Fursenko of the Russian Academy of Sciences (RAS) and Odd Arne Westad of the London School of Economics started a project to disclose British–Soviet relations during the Cold War.
 Four years, the project's direction passed to the historian Alexandr Chubarian, also a member of the RAS, who in 2016 completed the documentation covering from 1943 to 1953.